What You Resist, Persists — What You Accept, Transforms

 Wouldn’t you agree that it might very well help him to accept that pushing the rock is his current reality and to give up hope that this moment of his life will be different than what it is?

 Panache Desai, for one, says, “Accept what life has served to you and you will naturally move into more.”
 I’d agree.
-To be okay with life as it is– that is the only solution to the “pushing the rock up the hill” phenomenon of resistance that we steadily find ourselves in.
-That is the real practice of happiness.
-It’s not so much about getting life to feel good all of the time (which is a very valid goal for life that many humans share) but to be present with whatever rocks and boulders happen to be there, and to be consciously aware of how we are responding to that present life experience that we’ve been given.
+Learning how to be with life as it is, at least more often, is one of the deepest shifts many of us can make in reducing unnecessary suffering, i.e., the “pushing the rock up the hill” phenomenon of resistance that we oftentimes find ourselves in.
+That is part of what creates more inner peace, freedom, and contentment in our lives.
+It’s not so much about getting life to feel good all of the time, but to be present with whatever rocks and boulders happen to be there, and to be consciously aware of how we are responding to that present life experience that we’ve been given.
 Because that’s where our choice lies– in how we respond to each and every moment and circumstance of our lives.
 While acceptance may sound like “giving in” and looks like complacency, it’s far from it.
 Rather, it’s a willingness to be with life as it is in this moment, knowing that anything but that leads to unnecessary suffering (like that of our human condition).

-When we notice that the sun is setting, when we notice our partner doing something we don’t prefer, when we notice a ticket on our car’s windshield, when we notice we have feelings for someone that we wish weren’t there– acceptance is saying “Yep, the sun is setting right now.
-That’s what’s happening” or “It’s true, my partner is doing that annoying thing again” or “There is a parking ticket on my windshield.
-That’s what’s happening” or “I have feelings for this person.
-Yep, those feelings are definitely happening…”
+When we notice that the sun is setting, when we notice someone we love doing something we don’t prefer, when we notice a ticket on our car’s windshield, when we notice we have an urge that we wish wasn’t there– acceptance might sound like honestly acknowledging:

+A relevant analogy I love comes from the world of improv.
 In improv, a skit progresses with a “Yes, and” where one person aligns with and redirects their partner’s energy and words instead of blocking them.
 It is the same in life.
 It’s when we notice our experience, and practice awareness of our response to that very experience that we transform.
-Accepting our present reality (including, oftentimes, our resistance to acceptance) frees us up to be more of our real, authentic self, and to respond– in the moment– to what our current life circumstances need.
+Accepting our present reality (including, oftentimes, our resistance to acceptance) frees us up to respond with more authenticity, choice, and intentionality to our lives.
 As Pema Chodron so beautifully says, “Let difficulty transform you and it will.
 In my experience, we just need help in learning how not to run away.”